Using the Environment to Understand non-Markovian Open Quantum Systems: Conclusions Outlook

 Specifically, we were able to calculate how energy is moved between different environment modes and a spin-1/2 particle in the biased spin boson model.
 We showed that, for weak system environment coupling, the spin reaches thermal equilibrium with the bath removing or adding energy to modes which correspond to the system frequency.
 We also saw how the techniques described here can allow us to track the flow of energy into and away from the system when it is subject to a time dependent driving.

 The framework we presented is not specific to any technique for calculating the required correlation functions and opens up many avenues to analyze a broad range of open quantum systems.
+This includes simulations of any Gaussian environment, including, for example, fermionic environments.
+For non-Gaussian environments, the moment generating functional approach is still valid, but Wick's theorem does not hold so the derivatives in Eq.~\ref{eq:GLL} must to carried out numerically.

+Recent advances have extended the applicability of numerically exact process tensor techniques to many-body systems~\cite{fux2022thermalization} and multiple environments~\cite{gribben2022exact}.
+Those techniques could be combined with the moment generating functional method we have described here to expose the dynamics of environments in such situations.

-In particular, when the environment induces complex non-Markovian dynamics in the system this method has the potential to reveal the origin of complicated dynamical effects, and to design new systems that could control and harness these effects.
+When the environment induces complex non-Markovian dynamics in a system this can lead to advantageous effects, e.g. in increased quantum channel capacities~\cite{bylicka2014non}, entanglement distribution~\cite{xiang2014entanglement} and quantum control~\cite{reich2015exploiting}.
+Our method has the potential to reveal the origin of such complicated non-Markovian dynamical effects, and to aid the design of new systems that could control and harness these.
+During the preparation of this work we have implemented these methods into an open source package~\cite{OQuPy} in an effort to enable others to easily apply these results in their own fields.

 \widetext